TheIcyTornado/AI-Video-Censorship/README.md

 This project uses the [**Profanities in English – collection**](https://www.kaggle.com/datasets/konradb/profanities-in-english-collection/versions/1) dataset from Kaggle.

 Download and extract the dataset, then place the CSV file in the project directory as `profanity.csv`.
-The notebook will automatically normalize and categorize the words into:
+The notebook will automatically normalise and categorise the words into:

 - `low_swear_words`
 - `mid_swear_words`